 - Right click the IPv4 object in the left hand tree Select "Set Predefined Options".

-- With the Option Class set to "DHCP Standard Options" add in a new option 125 and label accordingly.
+- With the Option Class set to "DHCP Standard Options"

 - For our setup to take immediate effect a restart the DHCP service was required.